vashilK/Redis-cache/README.md

     B -->|No| E[Do nothing.]
 ```

-If you decide to upgrade the dependency versions make sure they are compatible with Jedis3 and not Jedis4
-as the paths for classes changed in the new version; the code will fail.

 ## Getting Started

 To get started with Redis-Cache, first add it as a dependency in your Java project.
 If you're using Maven, that looks like this: